South West Garo Hills district: Reorganized Gram Sevak Circle

 After the reorganization of the Gram Sevak Circle all the villages annexed from other Community and Rural Development Blocks falls under Betasing Community and Rural Development Block, except for Jarangkona Gram Sevak Circle of Dalu Community & Rural Development Block which falls under Zikzak Community and Rural Development Block.

 Demographics

 The population of South West Garo Hills is 1,72,495 with 87,135 male and 85,360 female population as per Census 2011, which is as per the new reorganized Gram Sevak Circle of Betasing and Zikzak Community and Rural Development Blocks.
 The literacy rate of the District is 56.7% as per 2011 Census.
 Scheduled Castes and Scheduled Tribes make up 2,095 (1.21%) and 1,38,168 (80.10%) of the population.
 Christianity is the dominant religion, with Hinduism and Islam second-largest religions.

 Language

 Garo is spoken by majority of the residents of the district.
 Bengali, Hajong and Koch are the major minority languages.

-Garo is spoken by 88,216 people, Bengali by 45,586, whereas 31,523 people speak Hajong language, followed by 10,292 speaking Koch language.
+Garo language is spoken by 88,216 people, Bengali language by 45,586, followed by 10,292 speaking Hajong language.